Despite NATO pledge to increase Afghan support, troop shortfall remains

 According to U.S. estimates, about 43 percent of Afghanistan’s districts are either under Taliban control or being contested.

+“I am most concerned about police training in particular, because we are trying as part of this four year road map to get the police out of paramilitary policing and (into) civilian policing,” Nicholson said.

+The four-star general said while contractors could potentially be used to fill the gaps, ideally it would be filled by NATO members.
+A recent report published by SIGAR said that tens of billions of dollars could be wasted unless changes are made in the training of Afghan security forces.

-Additional reporting by Peter Maushagen, Editing by William Maclean
+Additional reporting by Peter Maushagen; Editing by William Maclean